 Many employers misapply these exemptions.
 I've seen hundreds of cases where the employer classified a worker as exempt when the worker's duties clearly don't fit.
 When exemptions are misapplied, the worker is entitled to all overtime that should have been paid.

-Here's what makes the FLSA powerful: workers can sue.
-The FLSA gives employees a private right of action under section 216(b).
-You don't have to file with a government agency first.
-You can hire a lawyer and sue directly.
+The FLSA gives employees a private right of action under 29 U.S.C. § 216(b).
+Workers do not have to file with a government agency first.
+They can hire a lawyer and sue directly.

-You can also file a collective action, bringing other employees together to sue the same employer for the same violation.
-If multiple employees have been wronged the same way, the collective action multiplies the pressure and the damages.
+Workers can also bring a collective action, joining other employees who suffered the same violation by the same employer.
+If a group of workers was wronged in the same way, the collective action multiplies the pressure and the damages.

 If you win an FLSA case, you recover three things:

 Back pay.
-All the overtime pay you should have been paid but weren't.
-Calculated from the date of violation back to the beginning of the statute of limitations.
+All the overtime pay you should have been paid but were not.
+Calculated from the date of the violation back to the beginning of the statute of limitations.

 Liquidated damages.
-An equal amount in damages, doubling your recovery.
+An equal amount on top of the unpaid wages, doubling the recovery.
 Congress provided this to deter employer wrongdoing.
-If you're owed $20,000 in back pay, you're also owed $20,000 in liquidated damages, for a total of $40,000.
+If you are owed $20,000 in back pay, the liquidated damages add another $20,000, for a total of $40,000.

 Attorney's fees and costs.
-The FLSA's fee-shifting provision makes it possible for attorneys to take these cases on contingency, with no upfront cost to the worker.
+That structure is what makes it possible for me to take these cases on a contingency fee basis.
+If there is no recovery, you pay nothing, not even the costs.

 You have two years from the date of violation to file suit.
 If the violation was willful (meaning the employer knew the law and violated it anyway, or acted recklessly), the statute of limitations is three years.